Haji Oh: Explorations into family history and Jeju Island

-In June 2001, Oh's grandmother passed away only two weeks before the artist's first solo exhibition, an event that deeply impacted the trajectory of Oh's artistic practice.
+In June 2001, Oh's grandmother died only two weeks before the artist's first solo exhibition, an event that deeply impacted the trajectory of Oh's artistic practice.
 Shortly after her grandmother's passing, Oh left Japan for Seoul to study Korean and traditional Korean textiles and stitching techniques from 2002-2004.

 The death of her grandmother and the experience of living in South Korea for the first time prompted Oh to further explore her own family history and incorporate more themes of history and memory in her artwork.
 Oh and her late grandmother had been unable to communicate with each other well, due to her inability to speak Korean and her grandmother's inability to speak Japanese.
 As a way to recollect the gaps and silences in their communication, Oh conducted field research in Jeju Island, her grandmother's ancestral home.
 These experiences became the focus of a series of photographic and textile works that addressed Oh's sense of loss, cross-generational memory, and transnational migration.
 This series addressed the intersection of Oh's experiences as a third-generation Zainichi Korean who had spent her whole life in Japan, and the "unknowable" memories of her grandmother's life before and after her move to Japan.